Anice Terhune

-Anice Morris Stockton Terhune (October 27, 1873 – November 9, 1964) was an American author, composer, music educator, and church organist, who composed over 100 children's songs.
-She was known as "Annie," and sometimes published under the pseudonym Morris Stockton.
+Anice Potter Morris Stockton Terhune (née Anice Morris Stockton; 27 October 1873 – 9 November 1964) was an American author, composer, music educator, and church organist who composed over 100 children's songs.
+She sometimes published under the pseudonym Morris Stockton.

+Career

 Terhune was born in Hampden, Massachusetts.
 She married Albert Payson Terhune in 1901.

-Terhune studied piano, organ, and music theory at the Cleveland Conservatory and in New York and Rotterdam, the Netherlands.
+She studied piano, organ, and music theory at the Cleveland Conservatory and in New York and Rotterdam, the Netherlands.
 She was fluent in French and Italian.
 Her teachers included Franklin Bassett, Edward Morris Bowman, and Louis Coenen.

 Terhune wrote articles for women's magazines as well as books.
 Her book Home Musical Education for Children was syndicated throughout the United States.
 She belonged to the MacDowell Club and the Pen Women's League.
 She hosted lectures in her home, including one by Kate Sanborn.

-Terhune's works were published by Arthur P. Schmidt, Clayton F. Summy, G. Schirmer Inc., John Church Co., and Oliver Ditson.
+Terhune's works were published by Arthur P. Schmidt, Clayton F. Summy, G. Schirmer Inc., Church, Paxson and Co., and OlivervDitson.
 Her publications included: